 The C5 Landscape Initiative is an investigation of our relationship to landscape in light of the accessibility to and increasing prevalence of GPS and GIS technologies, as well as mobile and imaging devices.
 It is a suite of four projects that pursue this relationship in unique ways.
 Each of these projects is monumental in scope and concept as it considers landscape on a grand scale, positing our connections to landscape on continental and global scales, and pushing the theoretical boundaries of GIS technology implementation.

-Exhibitions (all or inidividual projects):
+Exhibitions (collectively and inidividual projects):

 The Whitney Museum of American Art's Artport